 - Membership and registration with British Canoeing – see below.

 - British Canoeing Foundation Safety and Rescue Training – candidates must have previously completed this one-day course.

 Please ensure you bring with you to the first day of the course evidence of your candidate registration and your Foundation Safety and Rescue Training (FSRT) certificate or other evidence of completion.

-The Paddlesport Instructor course comprises tuition, coaching practice, homework and assessment tasks over four days.
-A detailed course programme will be provided on Day 1 of the course.
+The Paddlesport Instructor course comprises tuition, coaching practice, homework and assessment tasks over two days.

 Personal clothing and equipment

-Please bring personal clothing and equipment suitable for going afloat or working from the bank appropriate to the weather conditions forecast for each day of the course.
+Please bring personal clothing and equipment suitable for going afloat and working on the bank appropriate to the weather conditions forecast for each day of the course.
 This should include water/wind proof outerwear and a hat.
 Please also bring personal paddling/coaching equipment, including a buoyancy aid if you have this.

-If you are able to bring your own boat and paddle(s) great, but this is not absolutely necessary as a variety of craft will be available to participants during the course.
+If you are able to bring your own boat/board and paddle(s) great, but this is not absolutely necessary as a variety of craft will be available to participants during the course.